jacobsc050/quantum-mechanics/README.md

 This is a photo of the output of the above code: <br/>
 <img src=https://github.com/jacobsc050/quantum-mechanics/blob/main/assets/GetAttachmentThumbnail.png height = 300px width = 300 px>

-I then used the photon counts and statistical methods to show that the coincidence counts are larger than random would allow, so the counted photons must be correlated.
+I then used photon counts and statistical methods to show that the coincidence counts are larger than random would allow, so the counted photons must be correlated.